V2589. MISRA. Casts between a pointer and a non-integer arithmetic type should not be performed.

 }

-A cast between a pointer and essential types described above may result in a value unrepresentable within the destination essential type, which also leads to undefined behavior.
-Example:
+The conversion between a pointer and essential types described above may result in a value unrepresentable within the destination essential type, which also may lead to undefined behavior.

 void foo(void)